doingcloudright/training/106/README.md

 12. For security group select the created webserver security Group
 13. Continue creation without a keypair

+## Create a Target Group

+"Target Groups for Your Application Load Balancers.
+Each target group is used to route requests to one or more registered targets.
+When you create each listener rule, you specify a target group and conditions.
+When a rule condition is met, traffic is forwarded to the corresponding target group."

+So to be able to route traffic from a load balancer to our Autoscaling Group we need to make a Target Group
+1. Go to the EC2 Dashboard
+2. Go to Target Groups
+3. Create Target Group
+Name: Webserver, select the proper VPC and click on Create

 ## Creating an Autoscaling Group
 1. Go to the EC2 Dashboard
 2. Go to Autoscaling Groups